Chapter 5 Annotations

 y = 10,

-For this exercise we have a pre-made labels datatable time_series_label that we’re going to use to label the baseline line in our .
+For this exercise we have a pre-made labels data table time_series_label that we are going to use to label the baseline line in our chart.

 month_year transport date usage line_label